MicrosoftDocs/ATADocs/ATPDocs/deploy/activate-security-agent.md

 ## Activate Defender for Identity capabilities

-After ensuring that your environment is completety configured, activate the  Microsoft Defender for Identity capabilities with the Microsoft Security Agent.
+After ensuring that your environment is completety configured, activate the  Microsoft Defender for Identity capabilities on your domain controller.

 1. In the [Defender portal](https://security.microsoft.com), select **Settings > Identities > [Activation](https://security.microsoft.com/settings/identities?tabid=onboarding)**.

     The **Activation** page lists any detected and eligible domain controllers.

-1. Select the domain controller where you want to activate the Defender for Identity capabilities with the Microsoft Security Agent and then select **Activate**.
+1. Select the domain controller where you want to activate the Defender for Identity capabilities and then select **Activate**.
 Confirm your selection when prompted.

 When the activation is complete, a green success banner shows.
 In the banner, select **Click here to see the onboarded servers** to jump to the **Settings > Identities > Sensors** page, where you can check your sensor health.

-The first time you activate Defender for Identity capabilities with the Microsoft Security Agent on your domain controller, it may take up to an hour to show on the **Sensors** page.
+The first time you activate Defender for Identity capabilities on your domain controller, it may take up to an hour to show as **Running** on the **Sensors** page.
 Subsequent activations show within five minutes.

 ## Test activated capabilties

-Defender for Identity capabilities with the Microsoft Security Agent currently support the following Defender for Identity functionality:
+Defender for Identity capabilities on domain controllers currently support the following Defender for Identity functionality:

 - Investigation features on the [ITDR dashboard](#check-the-itdr-dashboard), [identity inventory](#confirm-entity-page-details), and [identity advanced hunting data](#test-advanced-hunting-tables)
 - [Specified security posture recommendations](#test-identity-security-posture-management-ispm-recommendations)